Kobun42/HomeSceneObjectFinder/README.md

 python main.py "PATH\TO\SCENEFILE.SCENE" [-f (all,sceneObjectOnly,luaGameOnly,arcadeGameOnly)] [-p]
 ```
 Run the script with the -h tag and nothing else to see a brief decription of the two switches currently available.

+Download using the Code button, don't download the scripts individually unless you know what the heck you're doing.
+Downloading main.py by itself won't work due to its' reliance on a module contained within the repo.